nginxinc/nginx-amplify-doc/content/install-manage-amp-agent/using-agent-docker.md

 ---
-title: Using the Agent with Docker
+title: Using Amplify Agent with Docker
 description: Learn how to use the NGINX Amplify Agent with Docker.
 weight: 400
 toc: true